Nuxt Going Full-Stack: How to Handle Authorization?

 })

-The authorize function will throw a 403 Forbidden error if the user is not allowed to list books.
-You can have more granular control using the allows or denies functions.
+error if the user is not permitted to list books.
+More granular control can be achieved using the allows

 export default defineEventHandler(async (event) => {